timescale/pgai/docs/adding-embedding-integration.md

 The vectorizer worker reads the database's vectorizer configuration at runtime and turns it into a `pgai.vectorizer.Config`.

-To add a new integration, add a new embedding class with fields corresponding to the database's jsonb configuration to `pgai/vectorizer/embeddings.py`.
+To add a new integration, add a new file containing the embedding class with fields corresponding to the database's jsonb configuration into the [embedders directory] directory.
 See the existing implementations for examples of how to do this.
 Implement the `Embedder` class' abstract methods.
 Use first-party python libraries for the integration, if available.
 If no first-party python libraries are available, use direct HTTP requests.

+Remember to include the import line of your recently created class into the [embedders \_\_init\_\_.py].

 Add tests which perform end-to-end testing of the new integration.
 There are two options for handling API calls to the integration API: